Tube Guitar Amp Overdrive

 Excessive grid current can cause a sufficiently negative bias voltage excursion to cause blocking distortion.
 Blocking distortion can cause a complete dropout of the output signal voltage when the positive signal lobe is grid clipped while simultaneously the negative signal lobe is clipped at cutoff caused by bias excursion (see Randall Aiken's explanation of blocking distortion for more info).
 Unlike most other forms of overdrive distortion, blocking distortion always sounds bad.
 "Farting out" is a popular term used to describe severe blocking distortion.

 Because grid current causes a change in the bias voltage, grid current alters the flow of electrons from the cathode which can charge or discharge a cathode bypass capacitor so a bypass cap can affect bias excursion depth and recovery time.
 The larger the bypass cap value, the longer the cap can support a bias excursion.
 Using a very small or no bypass cap will shorten bias excursion recovery time.
-This is another reason modern high gain amps use very small cathode bypass caps such as the .68uF found in many Marshall preamps.
+This is another reason modern high gain preamps use no or very small cathode bypass caps such as the .68uF found in the Marshall JCM800 preamp shown below.
+This effect is also why high gain amplifiers rarely use cathode biased power amps.

 Controlling Grid Current and its Effects